corda/corda/docs/source/design/linear-pointer/design.md

 AND (vs.lock_id = ?
 OR vs.lock_id is null)
 ```

-Notice that the only property required which is not accessible from the `LinearPointer` is the `ccy_code`.
-This is not necessarily a problem though, as the `linearId` specified in the pointer can be used as a proxy for the `ccy_code` or "token type".
+Notice that the only property required which is not accessible from the `StatePointer` is the `ccy_code`.
+This is not necessarily a problem though, as the `pointer` specified in the pointer can be used as a proxy for the `ccy_code` or "token type".